syncfusion-content/ej2-angular-docs/ej2-angular/progressbar/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Progress bar component | Syncfusion
+title: Getting Started with Angular ProgressBar Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Progress bar component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about getting started with Syncfusion Essential Angular Progress Bar component, it's elements and more details.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Progress bar component
+# Getting Started with Angular ProgressBar Component

 This section explains you the steps required to create a progressbar and demonstrate the basic usage of the progressbar control.